Night Sky Series 2024: Tarotville

 Dates for our next outdoor season from July to Sept 2024 will be added here.
 Until then, please go to our Instagram for photos, reels, and news about special showings and events.

 Donating to Curbside Theater

-Curbside requires the support of cultural enthusiasts.
-Contributions underwrite most of our performances.
-Please consider donating so we can continue to make this program as available as possible.
+Curbside requires the support of cultural enthusiasts like you.
+Please consider helping make this program available to communities and people who would otherwise be unable to afford it.
 SB Dance is a 501(c)(3) nonprofit and your donation is tax-deductible as allowable by law.

 Curbside Theater takes multi-layered, entertaining, and professional production to where you live, work, and play.
 Shows are outside, under night skies, and is usually free.

 - Who are you people?
 SB Dance is a company of professional artists, mainly dancers, who like pushing boundaries and inventing new things.
 Over the years, we’ve made concerts of all dance, pure theater, musicals, operettas, and immersive works.
 Curbside is what we call “dance theater”; that is, a little of both.

 - How artsy fartsy is this?
 It’s approachable, entertaining, and made for curious, open-minded people without any special knowledge or familiarity with contemporary art.